1925 serum run to Nome: Connection on Norton Sound

 On February 1, the number of cases in Nome rose to 28.
 The serum en route was sufficient to treat 30 people.
-With the powerful blizzard raging and winds of 80 mph, Welch ordered a stop to the relay until the storm passed, reasoning that a delay was better than the risk of losing it all.
+With the powerful blizzard raging and winds of 80 mph, Welch ordered a stop to the relay until the storm passed, reasoning that a delay was better than the risk of losing all the serum.
 Messages were left at Solomon and Point Safety before the lines went dead.

 Olsen was blown off the trail, and suffered severe frostbite in his hands while putting blankets on his dogs.
 The wind chill was −70 °F. He arrived at Bluff on February 1 at 7 pm in poor condition.
 Gunnar Kaasen waited until 10 pm for the storm to break, but it only got worse and the drifts would soon block the trail, so he departed into a headwind.

 Kaasen traveled through the night, through drifts, and river overflow over the 600 ft Topkok Mountain.
 Balto led the team through visibility so poor that Kaasen could not always see the dogs harnessed closest to the sled.
 He was two miles (3 km) past Solomon before he realized it, and kept going.
 The winds after Solomon were so severe that his sled flipped over and he almost lost the cylinder containing the serum when it fell off and became buried in the snow.
 He also suffered frostbite when he had to use his bare hands to feel for the cylinder.

 Kaasen reached Point Safety ahead of schedule on February 2, at 3 am.
 Ed Rohn believed that Kaasen and the relay had halted at Solomon, so he was sleeping.
 Since the weather was improving, it would take time to prepare Rohn's team, and Balto and the other dogs were moving well, Kaasen pressed on with the remaining 25 mi to Nome, reaching Front Street at 5:30 am.
 Not a single ampule was broken, and the antitoxin was thawed and ready by noon.

 Together, the teams covered the 674 mi in 1271/2 hours, which was considered a world record, done in extreme subzero temperatures in near-blizzard conditions and hurricane-force winds.
 A number of dogs died during the trip.